ResMed Inc. – Consensus Indicates Potential 10.1% Upside

-ResMed Inc. with ticker code (RMD) have now 8 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 280 and 211 with a mean TP of 252.5.
-Now with the previous closing price of 229.34 this now indicates there is a potential upside of 10.1%.
-The 50 day moving average now sits at 220.58 and the 200 day moving average is 224.69.
-The market capitalisation for the company is $33,680m.
-You can visit the company’s website by visiting: https://www.resmed.com
+ResMed Inc. with ticker code (RMD) now have 8 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 280 and 211 calculating the average target price we see 252.5.
+With the stocks previous close at 229.34 this would imply there is a potential upside of 10.1%.
+The 50 day MA is 221.43 and the 200 day MA is 224.42.
+The company has a market cap of $34,116m.
+Visit the company website at: https://www.resmed.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.